jakemadash/resume/README.md

   ## Installation

-  To run this program simply clone the repo from GitHub using the following command:
+  To run this program, clone the repo from GitHub using the following command:

   ```
   git clone git@github.com:jakemadash/resume.git